 Group Tour vs Solo Travel: Pros and Cons

-*This site may contain affiliate links from trusted travel partners.
+The Bucket List Mermaid contains affiliate links from trusted travel partners.
 When you purchase through a link on this site, I may earn an affiliate commission at no extra cost to you.
-Thank you So much for your support!
+See the Disclaimer Policy for more information.

-The question that every traveler must face when planning a trip to go conquer their bucket list is: group tour vs solo travel
+The question that every traveler must face when planning a trip to go conquer their bucket list is: group tour vs solo travel?

 I have done my fair share of solo (female) travel and organized group travel, and I do get this question a lot when talking about travel!